EFAST

 Learning Objectives:

-Describe the indications, clinical algorithm, and limitations of CUS in blunt and penetrating thoracoabdominal trauma.
+Describe the indications, clinical algorithm, and limitations of US in blunt and penetrating thoracoabdominal trauma

-Perform the CUS protocol for Trauma in both primary and secondary surveys.
+Perform the EUS protocol for Trauma in both primary and secondary surveys

 Recognize pathologic findings and pitfalls in the evaluation of pneumothorax, hemothorax, pulmonary contusion, hemopericardium, cardiac activity, volume status, and hemoperitoneum.

-Integrate Trauma CUS findings into individual patient, departmental, and disaster management.
+Integrate Trauma EUS findings into individual patient, departmental, and disaster management

 Indications:

-Rapid bedside assessment of the thoracoabdominal region for evidence of traumatic free fluid in the peritoneal, pericardial, and pleural cavities.
+Rapid assessment of the thoracoabdominal region for evidence of traumatic free fluid in the peritoneal, pericardial, and pleural cavities

 Extended Indications: